Louisiana Voices Educator's Guide

 • The Montana Heritage Project website includes many examples, including samples of student writing.

 • Even first graders can conduct fieldwork.
 One classroom teacher spent the first semester letting students build a portfolio called "All About Me."
-After writing a letter to families, the teacher sent a child home with the class tape recorder and microphone each night and asked parents to record a song they sang to their child as a baby.
-Each afternoon she played the tape up until the end and sent it off with another child, warning, "Don't rewind or you'll erase everyone's songs."
-Miraculously, no one recorded over another family's song, and the children loved this recording, which became the most played cassette in their listening center.
-A Polaroid camera later went home so that parents could have someone photograph them at work or home while the children were at school.
+After writing a letter to families, the teacher sent a child home with the class audio recorder and microphone each night and asked parents to record a song they sang to their child as a baby.
+Each afternoon she played the recording up until the end and sent it off with another child, warning, "Don't rewind or you'll erase everyone's songs."
+Miraculously, no one recorded over another family's song, and the children loved this recording, which became the most played in their listening center.
+A camera later went home so that parents could have someone photograph them at work or home while the children were at school.
 Then came recipes, special objects, and stories from childhood, which the teacher also recorded for the listening center by holding the microphone in front of students as they reported to the class.
 The parents looked forward to their next assignment and started offering their talents in the classroom.

-• A music teacher asked parents of kindergartners to videotape themselves singing their children a lullaby, and she worked with the art teacher to design an exhibit on sleep around the world featuring students' favorite stuffed animals, video clips, recordings of lullabies from different countries, and a performance for parents of a medley of lullabies the students had collected.
+• A music teacher asked parents of kindergartners to video record themselves singing their children a lullaby, and she worked with the art teacher to design an exhibit on sleep around the world featuring students' favorite stuffed animals, video clips, recordings of lullabies from different countries, and a performance for parents of a medley of lullabies the students had collected.

 • Eighth-grade girls collected life stories from their grandmothers and decided to stage a presentation wearing some of their grandmothers' wedding dresses and reading excerpts of the stories.